Backup and restoration made easy. Complete backups; manual or scheduled (backup to S3, Dropbox, Google Drive, Rackspace, FTP, SFTP, email + others).

 Yes; especially before you submit any support requests.

-Thanks for asking - yes, I have.
-Check out my profile page - http://profiles.wordpress.org/DavidAnderson/ .
+Thanks for asking; yes, we've got a few.
+Check out this profile page - https://profiles.wordpress.org/DavidAnderson/ .

 Requires: 3.2 or higher

-43 of 51 support threads in the last two months have been resolved.
+58 of 94 support threads in the last two months have been marked resolved.

 Got something to say?
 Need help?